 European Patchwork Meeting, Alsace September 2022

 This inspiring celebration of textile art is scattered across the four picturesque villages that make up the beautiful Val d’Argent valley - Sainte-Marie-aux-Mines, Sainte-Croix-aux-Mines, Lièpvre and Rombach-le-Franc.
 Historic buildings, places of worship and village halls are all transformed into temporary galleries filled with quilts designed by local talent and leading international designers.
+The theme for 2022 is 'Once upon a Thread' and the 'country of honour' is the Spanish-speaking world.
+We can't wait to see the stories unfold!

 What we Love